commercelayer/commercelayer-docs-api/resources/customer_password_resets/create_customer_password_reset.md

 ---
-description: How to create A customer password reset via API
+description: How to create a customer password reset via API
 ---

-# Create A customer password reset
+# Create a customer password reset

 To create a new customer password reset, send a `POST` request to the `/api/customer_password_resets` endpoint, passing the resource arguments in the request body.